modrinth/minotaur/README.md

 }
 ```

-The next step is to create a new task for uploading to Modrinth.
-This task allows you to configure the upload and control when and how versions are uploaded.
+The next step is to configure the task for uploading to Modrinth.
+This allows you to configure the upload and control when and how versions are uploaded.

 ```kotlin
 import com.modrinth.minotaur.dependencies.ModDependency